When couples get

 an even lengthier and more costly process.
 Attorneys typically use this

-tax deduction as a means to reach a settlement easier—since there
+tax deduction as a means to reach a settlement easier since there was

 Spillover implications of eliminating the alimony tax include complicating how